MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 - Multiple users sharing credentials of a service account and using premium flows with one premium per user license assigned to the service account is considered multiplexing and the flow isn't compliant.

 > [!NOTE]
 > The guidance is specific to service accounts used as flow owners or run-only users.
 Flows using service accounts as connections or co-owners aren't impacted by this guidance.
+We recommed running the flows with service principal as the owner inatead of service account to avoid security risks
 >
 > This is guidance only and not hard enforcement.
 Admins are responsible for licensing all the flows correctly to stay compliant.

 ### There's a premium flow that sends approval requests to a set of users and then waits for the users to approve or reject the request before it continues running.
 Do the approvers need a premium license?

-Every user benefiting from the flow needs a license.
-But, if the flow is a personal automation where only the owner is benefiting from the flow, users who respond to approval requests don't need a premium license.
+Users who respond to approval requests don't need a premium license.

 ### Automated flow - User builds a flow that triggers when an item is added to a list created using Microsoft Lists and updates a SQL database (Premium).
 Multiple people can add items to the list created using Microsoft Lists.
 Do users need a premium license?

-It depends on who is getting the value from the flow.
-If the users are getting value from the flow directly or indirectly, they need a premium license.
-If the flow is for personal automation, the flow runs in the context of owner's license for automated or scheduled flows and the invoking user's license for instant, Power Apps, or Dataverse-triggered flows.
+The flow runs in the context of owner's license for automated or scheduled flows and the invoking user's license for instant, Power Apps, or Dataverse-triggered flows.
 So, the person who added the item to the list created using Microsoft Lists doesn't need a premium license.

 ### We have an instant flow with run-only users and it uses premium connectors.
 The maker shares that flow with their team and allows them to run that flow.
 Does everyone need a premium license?